redhat-openstack/openstack-puppet-modules/README.md

 ## Reference

-This module uses the package type to install the Cassandra package and the optional Cassandra tools and Java package.
+This module uses the package type to install the Cassandra package, the optional Cassandra tools, the DataStax agent and Java package.

 It uses the service type to enable the cassandra service and ensure it is running.